chan8798/Parking-Lot-Vehicle-License-Plate-Recognition-System/README.md

 The `val` folder contains the performance results of the model on **152 Test images** downloaded from the Roboflow dataset.

+## `test_success` Folder

+The `test_success` folder contains successful license plate recognition results, assuming that the front of a vehicle is captured by a parking lot entrance or exit barrier camera.

+The recognition process is as follows:

+1. Run `find_plate_debug.py` in the `cvp` folder to detect and extract the license plate region from the captured vehicle image.
+2. The program generates a `result` image containing the detected license plate region.
+3. Run `find_plate_number_debug.py` using the generated `result` image to recognize the license plate number.
+4. The images and results in the `test_success` folder are examples where the license plate number was successfully recognized.

 The folder includes:

 * `confusion_matrix.png`: A confusion matrix showing the model's performance on the 152 Test images.